modemu2k 0.2.5

 Library that provides telnet capability to a comm program

-modemu2k is a Hayes-style AT-command modem emulator that bridges a serial-style interface to a TCP or Telnet endpoint.
+Hayes-style AT-command modem emulator bridging a serial-style interface to TCP/Telnet ("dials" out and answers incoming connections).
 It ships as a C library (libmodemu2k) exposing the modem state machine, plus a small CLI built on top that allocates a PTY and either reads stdin/stdout directly, forks a comm program (minicom, picocom) on the slave, or accepts an incoming TCP connection as the TTY.
 IPv4 and IPv6.

 It is based on modemu, originally developed by Toru Egashira (1995–1996).